SathyaBhat/sathyabh.at/content/weekly-notes-17-2024/index.md

 ### Music of the Week

 They say every performance of ["Yellow Ledbetter" by Pearl Jam](https://www.youtube.com/watch?v=2cyp1g7idYc) is different, and listening to it, you'll know why.
-Been on a Howard Stern show binge the past few days.
+Been on a Howard Stern show binge the past few days and this is what started it all.

 {{< youtube 2cyp1g7idYc >}}

-### Link of the week
+### Links of the week

+* [Passkeys: A Shattered Dream](https://fy.blackhats.net.au/blog/2024-04-26-passkeys-a-shattered-dream/): This is a long-ish rant (and one that I largely agree with) about how passkeys have failed to get us out of the password pains.
+* [When Do We Stop Finding New Music?
+A Statistical Analysis](https://www.statsignificant.com/p/when-do-we-stop-finding-new-music): This is an interesting post that looks into the statistical analysis of why every generation thinks the music of their gen was the best, and why many people's audio selection doesn't change much.
+* [Google Won’t Pull Cookies In 2024](https://www.adexchanger.com/online-advertising/google-wont-pull-cookies-in-2024/): This has been the hottest news in the AdTech world and one that hasn't [surprised many](https://www.thecurrent.com/google-chrome-cookie-deprecation) in the industry.

 ### Subscribe to my posts